Interleaved Randomized Benchmarking (IRB)

 Protocol

 The second experiment aims to evaluate the error rate of the n-qubit Clifford gate of interest \(G\).
-The gate \(G\) is interleaved with random \(n\)-qubit Clifford gates \(g_1\) up to \(g_l\).
+The gate \(G\) is interleaved with the random \(n\)-qubit Clifford gates \(g_1\) up to \(g_l\).
 The final gate \(g_\mathrm{end}\) aims to reverse the complete sequence of gates.

 This second experiment aims to extract the decay parameter \(\alpha_\mathrm{irb}\) and the corresponding error rate \(r_\mathrm{irb}\).
 In practise, \(\alpha_\mathrm{irb}\) should decay faster than \(\alpha_\mathrm{crb}\) due to the additional inserted gates \(G\).
-The infidelity \(r_\mathrm{G}\) of the gate \(G\) is then estimated as:
+The infidelity \(r_\mathrm{G}\) of the gate \(G\) is then estimated with the following approximation:

-\[r_\mathrm{G} = r_\mathrm{crb} - r_\mathrm{irb}.\]This method also permits to extract bounds on the true error rate of \(G\) \(\epsilon_\mathrm{G}\) (see. equation 5 of [1]).
+\[r_\mathrm{G} \approx r_\mathrm{crb} - r_\mathrm{irb}.\]This method also extracts bounds on the true error rate of G (see equation 5 of [1]).

 Assumptions